-- An emergency remedial action or an interim action may be conducted before a remedial investigation/feasibility study is completed. - (b) A remedial investigation/feasibility study may be conducted, or required by ecology to be conducted, for the entire site or for separate parts of a site, such as a sediment cleanup unit as defined in WAC 173-204-505. - (c) A remedial investigation/feasibility study may be conducted, or required by ecology to be conducted, as a single step or as separate steps in the cleanup process. - (d) A remedial investigation may be conducted, or required by ecology to be conducted, in phases.
-For example, additional remedial investigation may be necessary to fill data gaps identified in earlier investigations or to determine the applicability of a model remedy at a site. - (4) Administrative options and requirements.230 A remedial investigation may be conducted under any of the administrative options for remedial action described in WAC 173-340-510.
+- (b) A remedial investigation may be conducted, or required by ecology to be conducted, for the entire site or for separate parts of a site, such as a sediment cleanup unit as defined in WAC 173-204-505. - (c) A remedial investigation and a feasibility study may be conducted, or required by ecology to be conducted, as a single step or as separate steps in the cleanup process. - (d) A remedial investigation may be conducted, or required by ecology to be conducted, in phases.
+For example, additional remedial investigation may be necessary to fill data gaps identified in earlier investigations or to determine the applicability of a model remedy at a site. - (4) Administrative options and requirements.
+A remedial investigation may be conducted under any of the administrative options for remedial action described in WAC 173-340-510.
 Reporting and public participation requirements depend on the administrative option used to conduct remedial action. - (a) Ecology-conducted or ecology-supervised remedial actions.
 For an ecology-conducted or ecology-supervised remedial investigation, ecology will provide or require: - (i) A remedial investigation work plan that complies with the requirements in subsection (5)(b) of this section and WAC 173-340-840.
-For ecology-supervised remedial actions, ecology may require submittal of a work plan for its review and approval;231 - (ii) A remedial investigation report that complies with the requirements in subsection (5)(g) of this section and WAC 173-340-840.
-For ecology-supervised remedial actions, ecology may require submittal of a report for its review and approval;232 and - Public notice of a remedial investigation report in accordance with WAC 173-340-600(13).
-233 - (b) Independent remedial actions.
+For ecology-supervised remedial actions, ecology may require submittal of a work plan for its review and approval; - (ii) A remedial investigation report that complies with the requirements in subsection (5)(g) of this section and WAC 173-340-840.
+For ecology-supervised remedial actions, ecology may require submittal of a report for its review and approval; and - (iii) Public notice of a remedial investigation report in accordance with WAC 173-340-600(13). - (b) Independent remedial actions. - (i) Independent investigations of a site must be reported to ecology in accordance with WAC 173-340-515.
+Such investigations may need to be reported separately upon completion (see WAC 173-340-515(4)(a)).
+Reports must

-230 Combined and clarified the administrative options and requirements in former subsections (3) through (5), including that the requirements (such as reporting and public participation) depend on the administrative option.
+&lt;sup>229 Combined and clarified the administrative options and requirements in former subsections (3) through (5), including that the requirements (such as reporting and public participation) depend on the administrative option.
 Split up the administrative requirements for Ecology-conducted and Ecology-supervised remedial actions and independent remedial actions.
 See additional notes.

-231 Clarified work plan requirements to better reflect both the Ecology-conducted and Ecology-supervised scenarios.
+&lt;sup>230 Clarified work plan requirements to better reflect both the Ecology-conducted and Ecology-supervised scenarios.
 Added cross-reference to content requirements in subsection (5)(b) and submittal requirements in Section 840.

-232 Clarified report requirements to better reflect both the Ecology-conducted and Ecology-supervised scenarios.
+&lt;sup>231 Clarified report requirements to better reflect both the Ecology-conducted and Ecology-supervised scenarios.
 Added cross-reference to content requirements in subsection (5)(b) and submittal requirements in Section 840.
-233 Made reference to public notice requirements more specific.
+Made reference to public notice requirements more specific.